-When the Islamic calendar was granted upon the Muslim Ummah, it did not come without meaning status for a handful of months, which marks special events for the committed Muslims everywhere in the world.
+When the Islamic calendar was granted to the Muslim Ummah, it did not come without meaningful status for a handful of months, which marks special events for committed Muslims everywhere in the world.
 The following line is Sha’ban, which the world and Muslims have come to know as the month of the Holy Prophet Muhammad (PBUH).

 Important Shaban Dates and Events